Admissions and Aid FAQs During COVID-19

 We are able to make admissions decisions based on unofficial documents for the time being.
 Please note that we will accept PDF documents of unofficial transcripts, but screenshots are not permitted.
 If admitted, you will receive confirmation from us that your acceptance to Adelphi is contingent upon receipt of a final official transcript, once it is available.

-Effective immediately, the Robert B. Willumstad School of Business has removed the GMAT exam requirement for all applicants who apply for admission through Spring 2021.
+Effective immediately, the Robert B. Willumstad School of Business has removed the GMAT exam requirement for all applicants who apply for admission through Fall 2021.